tokio-rs/console/README.md

           This is a comma-separated list of warnings to allow.

-          Each warning is specified by its name, which is one of: * `self-wakes` -- Warns when a task wakes itself more than a certain percentage of its total wakeups.
-Default percentage is 50%. * `lost-waker` -- Warns when a task is dropped without being woken.
+          Each warning is specified by its name, which is one of:

+          * `self-wakes` -- Warns when a task wakes itself more than a certain percentage of its total wakeups.
+Default percentage is 50%.

+          * `lost-waker` -- Warns when a task is dropped without being woken.

           * `never-yielded` -- Warns when a task has never yielded.

-          [possible values: self-wakes, lost-waker, never-yielded]

       --log-dir <LOG_DIRECTORY>
           Path to a directory to write the console's internal logs to.